This inspiring post is from our Executive Director's cousin, Jo Gordon, with our thanks.

 “I guess I just needed someone to hold my hand,” she told me after class, wryly.
 “It was a relief not to have to answer questions or explain myself.
 Something in me just tipped.”

 We hugged and went our separate ways.
 I get it.

-Reprinted with Permission.
+Reprinted with permission from Jo Gordon.
 See the original article.